 Renault ZOE range, battery & charging

-Hard to fault here, given that the Renault ZOE has the best range in class, although standard CCS charging would be welcome
+The ZOE is hard to fault here, given that it has one of the best ranges in its class, although standard rapid charging would be welcome

 Renault ZOE range

-The ZOE’s official ranges of 245 miles for the R110 or 240 miles for the R135 are seriously impressive – especially as that translates to efficiency of some 4.7 miles per kWh – one of the best figures we’ve seen from an electric car tested under the latest WLTP procedure.
+The ZOE’s official range figures of 245 miles for the R110 model and 239 miles for the R135 are seriously impressive – especially as that translates to efficiency of some 4.7 miles per kWh, one of the best numbers we’ve seen from an electric car.
 Renault’s stated real-world ranges of 233 miles in summer and 149 in winter also seem achievable.

 In This Review

-- 2Range & charging - currently readingHard to fault here, given that the Renault ZOE has the best range in class, although standard CCS charging would be welcome
+- 2Range & charging - currently readingThe ZOE is hard to fault here, given that it has one of the best ranges in its class, although standard rapid charging would be welcome

 - 5Interior, dashboard & comfortGenerous kit, a smart-looking touchscreen, clean dashboard design and tactile, sustainable materials make the Renault ZOE's interior much better than before